 Information known to be confidential or privileged acquired by an individual in the course of employment at the University should be used only for University purposes.

-Officers and employees should remain cognizant that they are expected to devote their best efforts to the furtherance of the University's mission during the course of their employment.
-Outside employment or personal commitments, if such activities would tend to impair an individual’s effective fulfillment of his/her regular responsibilities to the University, are not appropriate and should be avoided.
+Officers and employees should remain cognizant that they are expected to devote their best efforts in furtherance of the University's mission during the course of their employment.
+Outside employment or personal commitments, if such activities would tend to impair the effective fulfillment of their regular responsibilities to the University are not appropriate and should be avoided.

-No officer or employee shall act for or on behalf of the University, nor vote on any matter under consideration by a committee or constituent part of the University, in connection with a matter in which the employee has a conflict of interest with the University.
+Officers or employees may not act for or on behalf of the University, nor vote on any matter under consideration by a committee or constituent part of the University, in connection with a matter in which they have a conflict of interest with the University.

-Each officer and employee has an affirmative duty to disclose the existence and nature of his/her financial, personal, familial or business interest when considering a proposed transaction or arrangement.
-Moreover, each officer or employee is annually required to:
+Officers and employees have an affirmative duty to disclose in writing to HR the existence and nature of their financial, personal, familial, or business interest when considering a proposed transaction or arrangement.
+Moreover, all officers and those employees with hiring authority or purchasing authority of $10,000 and above are annually required to:

 - Review and understand the terms of this policy;

-- Immediately disclose to the Department of Human Resources or Compliance Officer any possible financial, personal, familial or business relationships that reasonably might give rise to a conflict involving the University;
+- Immediately disclose in writing to their supervisor and HR any possible financial, personal, familial, or business relationships that reasonably might give rise to a conflict involving the University;

-- Acknowledge by his or her signature that he/she will act in accordance with the letter and spirit of this policy; and,
+- Acknowledge by signature that they will act in accordance with the letter and spirit of this policy; and,

-- The officer or employee, his/her family member or friend maintains with organizations that conduct business with the University;
+- Officers or employees, their family member or friend maintains with organizations that conduct business with the University;

-- Potentially could be construed to affect his/her independent, unbiased judgment in light of decision-making authority and responsibility as an officer or employee of the University; and
+- Potentially could be construed to affect their independent, unbiased judgment in light of decision-making authority and responsibility to the University; and

 - Involvement with outside professional commitments (e.g. service on other boards or professional organizations, associations, etc.).